carsonwoods/systems-programming-book/README.md

 ## Information for Contributing Authors

-We happily accept contribution of lecture notes, textbook contents, and additional contributions!
+We happily accept contributions of lecture notes, textbook contents, and additional contributions!
 Please follow the contribution instructions below!

 ## Setting up the local authoring environment